CODERXGursimran/Payment-Gateway-Integration/README.md

-Developed by:  Gursimranjit Singh
+# Developed by:  Gursimranjit Singh
 # Payment-Gateway-Integration
-This is a website created for task#3 of Spark's Foundation GRIP Internship.
+<li> This is a website created for task#3 of Spark's Foundation GRIP Internship.
-Languages used: HTML, CSS, JAVASCRIPT;
+<li> Languages used: HTML, CSS, JAVASCRIPT;
-Payment Gateway used: Razorpay;
+<li> Payment Gateway used: Razorpay;